 "Necessity is the mother of invention, right?
 Well, not always..."

-Our collaboration with Ted Innovation began with an observation by Steven Johnson, author, TED speaker, and host of the PBS series How We Got To Now.
+Our collaboration with TED Innovation began with an observation by Steven Johnson, author, TED speaker, and host of the PBS series How We Got To Now.
 In his latest book, Wonderland, Johnson explains how some of the most transformative ideas and technologies, like the computer, didn't actually emerge out of necessity, but out of humanity's love of play.
 Clearly talking our language...

-Production: Mighty Oak
+Concept Strategy: Mighty Oak

 Fabricators: Michaela Olsen, Anthony Galante, and Minkyung Chung

 Stop Motion Animators: Michaela Olsen and Anthony Galante